-Conference in Chambers - Notice.
+LR77.1 Conference in Chambers - Notice.

-Except as to applications normally considered and acted upon ex parte, no ex parte communication with a Judge in chambers is allowed, except upon notice of the date and hour of the proposed conference to opposing counsel, or if counsel is unknown, to the opposing party.
+Except as to applications normally considered and acted upon ex parte, before any attorney or party shall confer, or arrange to confer, no ex parte communication with a Judge of this court in chambers is allowed, relative to a matter then pending before the judge, he or she shall first give except upon notice of the date and hour of the proposed conference to opposing counsel, or if counsel is unknown, to the opposing party, and shall satisfy the judge that this has been done.